Leadwerks/Documentation/mousetools.md

 The face mouse tool allows you to move primitive faces to change the geometry of objects.

+In the 3D viewport, you can move faces along the X and Z axes.
+If you hold the **Alt key** you can move faces along the Y axis.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/facetool.gif?raw=true)

 ## Vertex Tool

 The vertex mouse tool allows you to move primitive vertices to change the geometry of objects.

+In the 3D viewport, you can move vertices along the X and Z axes.
+If you hold the **Alt key** you can move vertices along the Y axis.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/vertextool.gif?raw=true)